Sitecore/Sitecore.Pathfinder/README.md

 You will notice that the examples above do not specify the name of the item.
 By default the name of the file (without extensions) is used as item name.

 Likewise the directory path is used as item path.
-The root of the project corresponds to /sitecore, so having the item file "[Project]\content\Home\HelloWorld.item.xml" will create the item "/sitecore/content/Home/HelloWorld".
+The [Project]/content directory of project corresponds to [Database]/sitecore, so having the item file
+"[Project]\content\master\sitecore\content\Home\HelloWorld.item.xml" will create the item "/sitecore/content/Home/HelloWorld".

 ### Nested items
 An item file can contain multiple nested items.
 Below is an example: